Jones Calculas

 $$

 where \(t\) is time, \(\omega\) angular frequency, \(\varepsilon\) is phase, \(A\) is amplitude, and \(E\) is the electric field.
-For many calculation the time variation can be dropped as well as any overall constant phase term.
+For many calculations, the time variation can be dropped as well as any overall constant phase term.

 The intensity of a beam is given by